ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/envoy_tune/tune_envoy_thp.md

 ### Enable `hugetlbfs` and THP

-Use the commands shown to enable `hugetlbfs` and THP:
+Use the commands shown below to enable `hugetlbfs` and THP:

 ```console
 mkdir -p  /mnt/hugetlbfs